AnimeshLtd/React-Template/Readme.md

 - `public` handles all static assets, including the `index.html` file used by React to render the application
 - `source` contains the rest of the application source code

+## Workflow

+- `yarn dev:start` to start local development server with hot reloading.
+Runs at port `3000` by default, can be overridden by setting `WEBPACK_DEV_SERVER_PORT` environment variable.
+- `yarn dev:build` to output bundled code to `dist` directory
+- `yarn build` to output minified, optimised bundle for production